davidclin/cloudcustodian-policies/README.md

 **emailer.yml**                : Sends email notification via Simple Email Service (SES) using notify action<br>
 **ebs-garbage-collection.yml** : Deletes all unattached volumes<br>
 **public-subnet-instance-audit-notify.yml** : Sends email notification via SES when EC2 instance launches in a public subnet<br>
+**public-subnet-instance-audit-whitelist.yml** : Lambda that sends email notification via SES when EC2 instance launches in a public subnet and is NOT in the whitelist

 # Cloud Custodian Architecture and AWS Services
 ![](./images/singlenodedeploy.png)